ShizuVoice/qna-bot/README.md

 prepared for the quiz.

 And after the quiz, you can make another text file for the next topic and then overwriting/deleting the old text file inside `testpaper`.

+## Some Notes

+### Credits

+Thanks to [DaijobuDes](https://www.github.com/daijobudes) and to the community on Stackoverflow for helping me out on making this bot possible.

+### Extras

+If you want to help out make the bot even better, consider reading the documentation of [discord.py](https://discordpy.readthedocs.io/en/latest/) and do a pull request to this GitHub page.